 The totals from the Boxes calculated above are used to calculate the minimum offer amount for your business.
 The amount is supposed to represent the lowest amount the IRS will accept to settle your business tax debts in full.

-We almost always recommend doing a 5 month payoff Offer in Compromise.
-The only exception is when your available business income is $0 and there are assets that are being considering in the calculation.
+We almost always recommend doing a 5-month payoff Offer in Compromise.
+The only exception is when your available business income is $0 and there are assets that are being considered in the calculation.
 You end up paying twice as much to buy the extra time.
-If you are stuck between these two offers and cannot make payment with in 5 months, it is strongly suggested to see who you can borrow from to make it happen, since you save double in the end.
+If you are stuck between these two offers and cannot make payment within 5 months, it is strongly suggested to see who you can borrow from to make it happen, since you save double in the end.

 The Actual Offer Calculation and Offer Amount

 Paying off within 5 months:

 Box A + Box E = Offer Amount